 1 - Stable

 The patient symptoms are adequately controlled by established management.
-Further interventions to maintain symptom control and quality of the have been parned.
+Further interventions to maintain symptom control and quality of life have been planned.
 The situation of the family/carers is relatively stable and no new issues are apparent.

 2 - Unstable